nyantec/sensorlog/README.md

     POST /api/v1/store_measurement
          Store a measurement for a given sensor

-    POST /api/v1/fetch_last_measurement
-         Retrieve the most recent measurement from a given sensor

     POST /api/v1/fetch_measurements
          Retrieve all measurements from a given sensor in the specified time range